Raku/atom-language/README.md

 ## See something?
 Say something!
 See something highlighted incorrectly?
 See something LTA (Less Than Awesome)?
 Please report it on the [issue tracker][issues].
 Any issue no matter how small should be reported.
-It is our hope that this is not only the best Perl 6 highlighter for Atom, but the best highlighter for Atom out there.
+It is our hope that this is not only the best Raku/Perl 6 highlighter for Atom, but the best highlighter for Atom out there.

 ## Contributing